juanpoch/PortSwigger_Academy/File_Upload/4_Web_shell_upload_via_extension_blacklist_bypass.md

     </staticContent>
   ```

-Since the server is running Apache, we attempted to replace the `.htaccess` configuration file with the following content:
+Since the server is running Apache, we attempted to upload the `.htaccess` configuration file with the following content:
 ![image](https://github.com/user-attachments/assets/3e57a89e-acc8-451c-adf7-42dd59fa8480)

 This configuration maps the arbitrary extension `.any` to the executable MIME type `application/x-httpd-php`.
 Because the server uses the `mod_php` module, it automatically knows how to handle this.